Elementary School Vancouver

 Magnussen School is for children who:

-- Feel passionate about their individual interests
+- feel passionate about his or her individual interests

-- Enjoy a school environment that fosters the freedom to learn in a self-directed manner
+- enjoy a school environment that fosters the freedom to learn in a self-directed manner

-- Benefit from a lot of movement throughout the day
+- benefit from a lot of movement throughout the day

-- Prefer individual sports and activities
+- prefer individual sports and activities

-- Periodically display anxiety in academic or social environments
+- periodically display anxiety in academic or social environments

-- Embrace creativity
+- embrace creativity

-- Like flexibility when it comes to task completion schedules
+- like flexibility when it comes to task completion schedules

 If your child is of average, above average or superior intelligence, is at or above grade level in most school subjects and has specific social-emotional sensitivities that don’t make public school an ideal learning environment, Magnussen might be the solution.
 Our educators teach to students’ strengths and support them as they overcome challenges.